milo2012/winboxHunter/README.md

 winboxHunter listens for broadcast packets so that when a new winBox is connected to the network, it will use the Impacket scripts (psexec.py and wmiexec.py) to push an executable onto the winBox and runs it.

-In the background, winboxHunter runs Metasploit with payload handler (multi/handler) and listens for incoming connections.
+In the background, winboxHunter runs Metasploit with payload handler (multi/handler) and listens for incoming connections once the meterpreter payload is executed by the winboxes.
 - See meterpreter.rc and autorunCmd.rc for more details.

 Format of password.txt